What is a Listed Building?

 How you can find out if your building is listed

-To find out if your property is listed you can search the National Heritage List for England on English Heritage's website.
+To find out if your property is listed you can search the National Heritage List for England on Historic England's website.
 The lists give an estimate of the age of the buildings, with a brief description that draws attention to their notable features.
 These descriptions do not cover the extent of what is protected, but are for recognition purposes only.